 The study of religion at Luther College is interdisciplinary in nature, drawing on and engaging with a wide range of disciplines including history, political science, philosophy, sociology, psychology, classics, and the natural sciences.
-For this reason, our program prepares students for diverse careers by helping them develop competency in multiple disciplines.
+For this reason, our program prepares students for diverse careers by helping you develop competency in multiple disciplines.

 Here's how a few Luther religion graduates are employed: